-Broken bones are one of the most common injuries caused due to common car collisions.
+Broken bones are one of the most common injuries caused by common car collisions.
 The leg consists of 4 significant bones, including the tibia, smaller fibula, femur (thigh bone), and patella (kneecap).

 The tibia is the larger of the two lower leg bones, and the fibula is the thinner bone next to it.
 Tibia fractures are common and can range from hairline cracks to complete breaks.
 Fibula fractures often accompany tibia fractures.